 Lisa Virginia has been studying and practicing astrology since 2012, using a blend of archetypal, holotropic, and evolutionary astrology to help uncover and integrate elements of the unconscious self.
 She is influenced by Stan Grof, Richard Tarnas, and Jung, and situates her work in depth and transpersonal psychology.
 Her focus is on helping people uncover their subconscious patterns to better understand themselves and how they interact with others, including post-traumatic growth and moving through difficult periods of burnout.
 Lisa is dedicated to personal growth and has an active holotropic breathwork and meditation practice.
 She has also studied the Kabbalah mystic tradition, tarot, and Pranayama breath work for over 20 years.
 Trained in the natural and social sciences, Lisa has a Master's of Environmental Science from Yale University and a PhD in Communication from the University of California, Santa Barbara.
 She studies environmental narratives, social and environmental justice, and decolonizing science, and brings these themes to her astrological work as well.

 Renn Butler studied with Stanislav Grof and Richard Tarnas at the Esalen Institute in California beginning in 1980, and certified as a Holotropic Breathwork facilitator in 1989.
 He offers workshops in British Columbia and abroad, as well as archetypal astrology consultations with clients around the world.
 Renn’s first book, Pathways to Wholeness, about astrology and psychedelic experiences, was published in 2014, followed by The Archetypal Universe in 2018, which focuses on dreams, and The Astrology of Love and Relationships in 2022 about relationships.
-His nine-month online course in Archetypal and Holotropic Astrology has received enthusiastic reviews.
-Renn has a B.A. in English and Religious Studies and worked part time as a health care worker with physically, mentally, and emotionally challenged adults for over thirty years.
-He lives in Victoria, B.C.
+His seven-month online course in Archetypal and Holotropic Astrology has received enthusiastic reviews.
+Renn has a BA in English and Religious Studies and a PhD in Archetypal Astrology and Transpersonal Psychology from Ubiquity University.
+He worked part time as a health care worker with physically, mentally, and emotionally challenged adults for over thirty years and lives in Victoria, B.C.
+He is also the director of Grof Studies Graduate Programs through Ubiquity.